Churches Open for Personal Prayer and Reflection

-- St Michael’s, Teignmouth will be open 10am-2pm on Wednesdays and Saturdays
+- St Michael’s, Teignmouth is open 10am-2pm on Tuesdays

-- St Mary’s, Ideford will be open 10am-4pm on Wednesdays and Sundays
+- St Mary’s, Ideford is open 10am-4pm on Wednesdays and 2nd & 4th Sundays

-- St John’s, Bishopsteignton will be open 10am-12 noon on Wednesdays & 3-5pm on Sundays
+- St John’s, Bishopsteignton is open 10am-12 noon on Wednesdays

-There is also a new Quiet Space (with resources to use) in the churchyard at St John’s in Bishopsteignton which is open all day, every day, for anyone to use.
-You are also welcome to use St James churchyard to enjoy a moment of quietness.
+There is also a Quiet Space in the churchyard at St John’s, Bishopsteignton which is open all day, every day for anyone to use.

 Supporting St James'